anic17/Newtrodit/README.md

 Newtrodit will be released in a short time, but you can compile using <a href="https://bellard.org/tcc/" style="text-decoration: none">TCC</a> and running the script [`make.bat`](../main/make.bat)
 Or you can run the binaries inside the [`bin`](../main/bin/) directory.

 Meanwhile, you can enjoy the 0.6 release candidate 1 version!
-Keep in mind that is has some known issues which have to be fixed.
+Keep in mind that it has some known issues which have to be fixed.
 See more in the [security readme file](../main/SECURITY.md).

 ## Newtrodit-LCL

 Newtrodit Linux Compatibility Layer (aka Newtrodit-LCL) is, as the name says, a compatibility layer to run Newtrodit on Linux natively.
 It is currently being developed by **[@ZackeryRSmith](https://github.com/ZackeryRSmith)** and myself (anic17).
-Newtrodit-LCL will be released when Newtrodit 0.6 (the actual reelase) comes out, which shouldn't take long.
+Newtrodit-LCL will be released when Newtrodit 0.6 (the actual release) comes out, which shouldn't take long.

 <br />
 <a name="contributors"></a>